esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/QRCodeSetup.png" alt="alt text" style="max-width:200px;"/>

-If you have a cellular device without a SIM, you may encounter this screen first - just click **SKIP** if you plan to use Wi-Fi.
-Otherwise proceed to insert your SIM with cellular data support.
+If you have a cellular device without a SIM, you may encounter this screen first - If you plan to use Wi-Fi, click or tap on **SKIP**.
+Otherwise, proceed to insert your SIM with cellular data support.

 <img src="./assets/NewConsole/ConnectMobile.png" alt="alt text" style="max-width:200px;"/>